This site requires a more recent version of Adobe Flash Player to function properly.

 Product innovation to drive higher margins and increase sales of premium priced brands

-Colgate has launched several new products and continuously improves its existing product line.
+Colgate has launched several new products in the past and continues to improve its existing product line.
 It launched Wisp Mini-Brush, a breath freshening bead that does not require water and can be used for on-the-go teeth cleaning and breath freshening.
 Similar innovations have helped Colgate expand sales of premium priced products and defend its market share from lower value private labels.

 Strong partnership with customers and suppliers